Cryst4L/MinUI/README.md

 The widget memory management is automated and opaque.

 To reduce the size of magic numbers, all the positions are given relatively to a grid.

-The grid size being a global constant which is used in the drarwing primitives.
+The size of the grid is a global constant.

 *More details incoming*